-The following table shows, as of December 31, 2016, compensation plans under which Common Shares are authorized to be issued from treasury both for plans previously approved by Shareholders and plans not previously approved by Shareholders (of which there were none as of December 31, 2016).
+The following table shows, as of December 31, 2017, compensation plans under which Common Shares are authorized to be issued from treasury both for plans previously approved by Shareholders and plans not previously approved by Shareholders (of which there were none as of December 31, 2017).
+The combined "burn rate" (as calculated in accordance with section 613(d) of the TSX Manual for the RSU Plan and the LTIP for the years ended December 31, 2015, 2016 and 2017 was 0.07%, 0.07% and 0.03%, respectively.
+The Board has determined that, effective as of the end of Fiscal 2017, no further Incentive Amounts or Award Shares will be awarded or issued under the LTIP and the LTIP will be terminated.

-Plan Category (a) Number of securities to be issued upon exercise of outstanding rights (#) (b) Weighted average exercise price of outstanding rights (\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (#) Equity compensation plans approved by Shareholders (RSU Plan and LTIP) (1) Equity compensation plans not approved by 41,445 (2) N/A 534,912 (3) Shareholders N/A N/A N/A Total: 41,445 534,912
+Plan Category (a) Number of securities to be issued upon exercise of outstanding rights (#) (b) Weighted average exercise price of outstanding rights (\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (#) Equity compensation plans approved by Shareholders (RSU Plan and LTIP) (1) Equity compensation plans not approved by 37,736 (2) N/A 1,023,357 (3) Shareholders N/A N/A N/A Total: 37,736 1,023,357

 - (1) Vested RSUs granted under the RSU Plan may be redeemed for Common Shares or cash at the participant's option.
 Eligible participants under the LTIP are entitled to purchase Common Shares equal to the quotient obtained by dividing such participant's award opportunity by the volume weighted average closing price of the Common Shares on the TSX for the five trading days immediately preceding the award date.
-See "Elements of NEO Compensation Long Term Incentive Program". - (2) Reflects Common Shares issuable in connection with RSU vesting during Fiscal 2016. - (3) Reflects Common Shares remaining available for future issuance under the RSU Plan.
-Common Shares remaining available for issuance pursuant to the LTIP are 509,151.
+See "Elements of NEO Compensation Long Term Incentive Program". - (2) Reflects Common Shares issuable in connection with RSUs to be vested. - (3) Reflects Common Shares remaining available for future issuance under the RSU Plan.
+Given that LTIP was terminated effective the end of Fiscal 2017, there are no Common Shares remaining available for future issuance pursuant to the LTIP.